shevtsov-dmitry/cloud-notes/server/README.md

 ./gradlew build -Dquarkus.native.enabled=true -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./build/server-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./build/server-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult <https://quarkus.io/guides/gradle-tooling>.

 ## Related Guides

-- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
+- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and
+  Vert.x.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on
+  it.
+- Kotlin ([guide](https://quarkus.io/guides/kotlin)): Write your services in Kotlin

 ## Provided Code